 The following section provides an overview and analysis of our compensation programs, the compensation decisions we have made under those programs, and the factors we considered in making those decisions.
-Later in this section, under the heading "Additional Information Regarding Executive Compensation," we provide a table containing specific information about the compensation earned by the following individuals in 2012, whom we refer to as our named executive officers:
+Later in this section, under the heading "Additional Information Regarding Executive Compensation," we provide a table containing specific information about the compensation earned by the following individuals in 2013, whom we refer to as our named executive officers:

-- Carl C. Icahn, Chairman of the Board(1) - Daniel A. Ninivaggi, President and Chief Executive Officer(2) - SungHwan Cho, Chief Financial Officer(3) - Peter Reck, Chief Accounting Officer(4) - Dominick Ragone, Chief Financial Officer and Principal Accounting Officer(5) - Vincent J. Intrieri, Senior Vice President(6) - (1) In addition, Mr. Icahn serves as Chief Executive Officer of our subsidiary, Icahn Capital and of the General Partners. - (2) In addition, Mr. Ninivaggi serves as a director of Icahn Enterprises and Icahn Enterprises Holdings. - (3) In addition, Mr. Cho serves as a director of Icahn Enterprises and Icahn Enterprises Holdings.
-Mr. Cho commenced serving as the Chief Financial Officer of Icahn Enterprises and Icahn Enterprises Holdings effective March 16, 2012. - (4) Mr. Reck commenced serving as the Chief Accounting Officer of Icahn Enterprises and Icahn Enterprises Holdings effective March 16, 2012. - (5) Mr. Ragone served as Chief Financial Officer and Principal Accounting Officer for Icahn Enterprises and Icahn Enterprises Holdings until his resignation on March 16, 2012 - (6) Mr. Intrieri served as Senior Vice President of Icahn Enterprises and Icahn Enterprises Holdings until September 2012.
-Mr. Intrieri currently serves as Senior Managing Director of our subsidiary, Icahn Capital and of the General Partners.

-On February 20, 2013, Keith Cozza was appointed Executive Vice President of Icahn Enterprises GP and Icahn Enterprises Holdings.
-In addition, Mr. Cozza will also serve as the Chief Operating Officer of Icahn Capital and hold officer and/or director positions at certain of our other subsidiaries.
+- Carl C. Icahn, Chairman of the Board(1) - Daniel A. Ninivaggi, President and Chief Executive Officer(2) - SungHwan Cho, Chief Financial Officer(3) - Peter Reck, Chief Accounting Officer(4) - Keith Cozza, Executive Vice President(5) - (1) In addition, Mr. Icahn serves as Chief Executive Officer of our subsidiary, Icahn Capital and of the General Partners. - (2) Effective February 5, 2014, Mr. Ninivaggi delivered notice of his resignation as the President and Chief Executive Officer of Icahn Enterprises and Icahn Enterprises Holdings.
+Mr. Ninivaggi will continue to serve as a director of Icahn Enterprises and Icahn Enterprises Holdings. - (3) In addition, Mr. Cho serves as a director of Icahn Enterprises and Icahn Enterprises Holdings.
+Mr. Cho commenced serving as the Chief Financial Officer of Icahn Enterprises and Icahn Enterprises Holdings effective March 16, 2012. - (4) Mr. Reck commenced serving as the Chief Accounting Officer of Icahn Enterprises and Icahn Enterprises Holdings effective March 16, 2012. - (5) Mr. Cozza served as Executive Vice President from February 20, 2013 until February 4, 2014.
+Effective February 5, 2014, Mr. Cozza commenced serving as the President and Chief Executive Officer of Icahn Enterprises and Icahn Enterprises Holdings.
+In addition, Mr. Cozza also serves as the Chief Operating Officer of Icahn Capital and hold officer and/or director positions at certain of our other subsidiaries.